austintboyd/austintboyd.github.io/_pages/previousexperience.md

 ## Founder and Statistics and Evaluation Consultant (September 2020 - September 2021)
 *Self Employed* \| Remote
 -	Founded a statistics and evaluation consulting LLC (Boyd and Associates International, LLC).
--	Secured a 12 month contract with Motorola Solutions, LLC, assisting with data analysis and visualization of their federal government contracts
+-	Secured a 12 month contract with Motorola Solutions, Inc, assisting with data analysis and visualization of their federal government contracts
     -	Part time (Approximately 10 hours per week)

 ## Evaluation and Statistics Intern (January 2020 - August 2020)